Man holding knee due to pain whilst walking downstairs

 Knee pain while going down stairs can often be attributed to issues within the knee’s complex structure.

-• Patellofemoral pain syndrome (PFPS), also referred to as runner’s knee, is a condition causing pain around or under the kneecap due to problems with how the patella moves over the knee joint.
+• Patellofemoral pain syndrome (PFPS), also referred to as Runner’s knee, is a condition causing pain around or under the kneecap due to problems with how the patella moves over the knee joint.

 • Degeneration of cartilage due to arthritis can lead to friction and pain in the knee, as the natural cushioning is worn away.